wujiGeng/hearthstone/README.md

 To visit our site, please go to the link -->

 If the link is not working, please download the project, and do the following steps in your command line:

-1.change direction to this project file (by using cd) 2.npm start
+1.change direction to this project file (by using cd)

+2.npm start

+3.paste the “bower-components” file under “app” file

-3.open your browser and visit http://localhost:8000/#!/home
+4.open your browser and visit http://localhost:8000/#!/home

 # Functions & Workflow